JakeCarbone/UCL-coding-tutorial/presentation.md

 * Python's gluey nature makes it a great choice for making websites.

-* There are a number of Python modules that provide frameworks for building websites, like [Django](https://www.djangoproject.com/), [Flask](https://flask.palletsprojects.com/en/2.0.x/) and [Pelican](https://blog.getpelican.com/).
-InfluenceMap's website is built in Python.
+* There are a number of Python modules that provide frameworks for building websites, such as [Django](https://www.djangoproject.com/), [Flask](https://flask.palletsprojects.com/en/2.0.x/) and [Pelican](https://blog.getpelican.com/).
+InfluenceMap's own website is built in Python.

 ---
 ## Important information when learning to code